JulianKlug/stroke-receptive-fields/README.md

 MRI :

+(0. matlab/dwi_mri_coregistration_wrapper.m : if DWI is used, it has to be coregistered to T2 first)
-- matlab/mri_coreg_normalisation_wrapper.m : recenter subject CT, co-register T2 to subject CT, co-register T2 to CT-MNI and normalise to CT-MNI
+1. matlab/mri_coreg_normalisation_wrapper.m : recenter subject CT, co-register T2 to subject CT, co-register T2 to CT-MNI and normalise to CT-MNI

 Post:
 As RAPID performs excessive skull-stripping, same crop has to be applied to lesion maps to remove lesions without underlying input data.